BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Security evaluation

 \subsection{Protocol}

 Computation using \design takes the form of the protocol shown in \Cref{fig:protocol}.
 This is equivalent to the protocol described in \Cref{sec:design-protocol}.
-The attacker obtains only encrypted client data, the encryption of an arbitrary computation on the plaintext data, along with leakage from the computation by the \gls{REE}, shown as a cloud in \Cref{fig:protocol}.
+The attacker obtains only encrypted client data, the encryption of an arbitrary computation on the plaintext data, along with leakage from the computation by the server code, shown as a cloud in \Cref{fig:protocol}.

 If the key agreement protocol and secure channel protocols are secure against active attackers, then the messages provide the attacker with no information on either the session keys, input data from the client, or the result of the computation.
 Thus, the attacker gains information on the client data only if the computational leakage (during the Safe Computation phase in \Cref{fig:protocol}) reveals some information.
 It is therefore sufficient to show that the leakage is independent of the decrypted plaintext, in order to meet requirement \sreq.